Transfort Optimization Plan

 ¿11 & 12?
 No new plan....the redheaded step child still and always?

-chrisb asked 9 months ago
+chrisb asked about 1 year ago

 Historically, Routes 11 and 12 have had some of the lowest ridership in the system, which places them lower on the list for potential return to service.
 The Horsetooth corridor is being reviewed as part of the Optimization Study.